stanozm/STRAIT/README.md

 > With the *-url* option, it specifies the location of the project.
 The option *-ns* specify the name of the snapshot for storing the gathered issues.
 At the second run, the snapshot name with *-sn* can be provided instead of the *-url* - the local data stored in the database will be used for the analysis.
 The option *-e* starts the execution of the SRGM analysis.
 No specific models are selected, so all of the available SRGMs will be applied.
 The *-fde* will filter only defects from issue reports.
 With the option *-fc*, closed issues are only concidered.
 The *-fdu* option filters out duplicated issues.
 Furthermore, with *-ft* it limits the time period for which issue reports will be considered.

+Currently only Github issue reports can be downloaded automatically from the source repository based on the URL.
+Jira and Bugzilla issues require CSV files that have been cleaned of extra columns.
+Examples of acceptable files are located in the exampleinput folder of the repository.

 # Table - options
 | Short option | Long option | Arguments |